ryzech/vara/README.md

 # Archimedes

----
 > Custom game engine written in pure C99.

 >[!WARNING]
 >Do not use this.
-Currently not production ready.
+Currently, not production ready.

 ## Building

----
 Prerequisites
 - [Meson >1.8.0](https://mesonbuild.com)
 - [Ninja >1.13.0](https://ninja-build.org/)